Agyekum1987/ai-logistics-tool-selection-mcda/README.md

 ## The Business Problem
 ATD facilitates trade between Canadian wholesalers and African suppliers but lacked the internal capability to evaluate AI logistics tools.
 They faced:
-- Decision paralysis with 65+ vendor options
+- Decision paralysis with 65+ tool options
 - No framework to assess suitability for small teams (1-5 users)
 - Risk of costly technology misalignment in low-infrastructure African markets